Household Support Fund

 The Department for Work and Pensions (DWP) has released an easy-read guide on how to claim the Household Support Fund - Household Support Fund Easy Read Guidance from the Department for Work and Pensions (PDF) [1MB]

-East Sussex County Council have produced an easy-read guide to claiming the extra help available for people in East Sussex this winter
+East Sussex County Council have produced an easy-read guide to claiming extra help available for people in East Sussex

 How do I qualify for help?

-Residents who received an award from the first round of the Household Support Fund 4 scheme do not need to apply and will receive an automatic award from the second round if they are still eligible.
+Residents who received an award from the Household Support Fund 4 scheme do not need to apply and will receive an automatic award from the Household Support Fund 5 scheme if they are still eligible.

 What costs can I get help with?